Last Updated: 7/25/2021

-Current Status: Outdoor seating is now available for sit-down service.
+Current Status: Now open for sit-down service.
 They continue to do take-out and delivery.

 Gift Cards – good for all KNEAD restaurants (in D.C. that means Succotash)